Practical Rules for Product Management: Some rules just aren’t meant to be broken (Part 3)

-I confess: When I first saw Pragmatic Marketing’s word remarkable, my initial thought was, “Is this one of those annoying words like passionate and personal brand that pop up from time to time to test my gag reflex?”
+I confess: When I first saw Pragmatic Institute’s word remarkable, my initial thought was, “Is this one of those annoying words like passionate and personal brand that pop up from time to time to test my gag reflex?”

 But that first thought was fleeting.

 As product marketers and product managers, we should want to deliver the remarkable in whatever we do.
 Think about it for a minute.

 If you settle for “good enough” in your product and don’t include at least a few “nice to have” goodies, your customers will greet the new release with “It’s about time!”
 And your prospects will greet the product with “Big deal—now you have what everyone else does.”

 Is this the type of response you want?

 No, you want your customers and prospects to have some sense of delight—something they hadn’t thought of…something that’s a bit out of the ordinary…something they’ll find really useful, or at least interesting.

 It could be something as simple as a last-minute time- or trouble-saving feature.
 Maybe it’s a smooth integration with an application everyone in your target industry’s using.
 Maybe it’s something all-new, first-ever, state-of-the-art—that everyone will soon clamor to own.
 Your remarkable “thing” could be a couple of hours of installation support thrown in—not because installation is such a bear, but because every environment’s different and anything can happen.
 Remarkable can be extending the number of seats the license will support.